 How to Apply for Integrative Field Experience Courses

-All students applying for full-term autumn, full-term spring or half-term summer quarter courses must submit a Friday Harbor Labs (FHL) application to enroll.
+All Integrative Field Experience courses require a Friday Harbor Labs application.
 Application dates vary, but the applications typically open about two academic quarters ahead.

 -